kentlas/content/files/en-us/web/http/status/200/index.md

 ---
 {{HTTPSidebar}}

-The HTTP **`200 OK`** success status response code indicates that the request has succeeded.
+The HTTP **`200`** success status response code indicates that the request has succeeded.
 A 200 response is cacheable by default.

 The meaning of a success depends on the HTTP request method: